daita-sur/TheLeanProgrammer.github.io/_posts/2018-01-14-web-dev-roadmap.md

 ---
 title:  "A practical road-map for web development"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "Read this short, to the point article as it guides you through how you should approach towards web development."
-# header:
+header:
-#   image: /assets/images/blog1/webdev.jpeg
+  image: /assets/images/blogs/ambition/cover.png
-#   og_image: /assets/images/blog1/webdev.jpeg
+  og_image: /assets/images/blogs/ambition/cover.png
 categories:
   - webdev
 tags: